wp-plugins/nextgen-facebook/readme.txt

 div.tumblr-button { width:80px; margin-right:0; }
 `

-The "NGFB Social Buttons" widget adds an extra class name that you can use to create a different layout for the widget buttons.
-As an example, here are different styles for social buttons in a widget, and added to the content.
+The "NextGEN Facebook Open Graph" widget adds an extra class name that you can use to create a different layout for the widget buttons.
+As an example, here are different styles for social buttons in a widget, and added to the content text.

 `
 .ngfb-widget-buttons .ngfb-buttons {